Teri DeSario: Career

+Early career

 DeSario worked within several music genres out of high school.
 She was a vocalist and played both recorder and harp from 1970–1977 with a medieval and Renaissance music group named the Early Music Consort.
 The group was headed by scholar and Pro Musica member Arnold Grayson.
 She began her career as a singer/songwriter in the folk genre and later expanded her love of folk music with her passion for jazz.
 After marrying horn player, arranger, and composer Bill Purse, they founded a pop-folk-jazz collaborative called Abacus.
 One night, a long-haired man walked into the club where she was performing and claimed to be the producer of the Bee Gees; to their surprise, he was.
 Barry Gibb had heard her demo of original music and was so inspired by DeSario's vocals that he wrote a song for her called "Ain't Nothing Gonna Keep Me from You" and helped her obtain a recording contract.

 "Ain't Nothing Gonna Keep Me from You" from 1978 was DeSario's first hit single, written by Barry Gibb from her first album Pleasure Train, also released in 1978.
 Even though the first single from her debut, Pleasure Train, made #43 on the U.S. pop charts, she hadn't really enjoyed the recording experience and wanted a new direction.
-It was then that she bumped into an old school mate she had as a teen, Harry Wayne Casey (KC) of KC and the Sunshine Band.
+It was then that she bumped into an old school mate she knew as a teen, Harry Wayne Casey (KC) of KC and the Sunshine Band.

 In the U.S., DeSario is mainly known for her duet with KC, lead singer of the R&B and funk group KC and the Sunshine Band of the Barbara Mason cover, "Yes, I'm Ready" from 1980 (#2 on the Billboard Hot 100 and certified gold, Adult Contemporary #1 for 2 weeks) from her second album Moonlight Madness, released in 1979.
 Follow-up singles (album title track) "Moonlight Madness" and a remake of "Dancin' in the Streets" charted but didn't make the Billboard Top 40.

+By the end of 1980, her hit "Yes, I'm Ready" granted her one-hit wonder status, with the disco-era making an exit, even though her duet with KC was a pop-fused remake of a slow-dancing ballad.
+She went on to record two more albums for Casablanca, Caught, an album which reflected her situation with the record company, and Relationships, which was shelved when the company itself changed directions.